Santiago Villafañe: Boca Juniors, return

 In 2009 Villafañe returned to Boca Juniors.

 FC Midtjylland

 In July 2012 he signed a five-year contract with the Danish Superliga-side FC Midtjylland.

 RNK Split

 In summer 2016, he signed for the Croatian club of RNK Split, in order to help the team to achieve the team's wish to win the Croatian First Football League.

 Montana

 On 23 February 2017, Villafañe signed with Bulgarian club Montana until the rest of the season.

 Ruch Chorzów

 On 18 July 2017, Villafañe signed a 1-year contract with Polish I liga side Ruch Chorzów with an option for a further year.

+Personal life

+Santiago is the twin brother of the also footballer Nicolás Villafañe.